TBBSparks/Belly-Button-Biodiversity/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 The data was prepared and sorted on the backend using the Python libraries SQLAlchemy and flask.
 On the frontend side, plotly.js was used to create all the visualizations in JavaScript.
 The dashboard has been deployed using Heroku and can be found here.
-Full-Stack Data Analysis to Build an Interactive Dashboard Exploring the Belly Button Biodiversity DataSet Using Plotly.js, Flask and Heroku
+Data Analysis to Build an Interactive Dashboard Exploring the Belly Button Biodiversity DataSet Using Plotly.js, Flask